Deep Support Vectors: Deep Support Vector

 \paragraph{Generalization of conventional KKT conditions}

-In this paper, we adapt the KKT conditions presented in Eq.~(\ref{eq:KKT}) to deep learning.
+In this paper, we \nj{extend} the KKT conditions to deep learning.
 In doing so, the two main hurdles of a deep network different from a linear binary SVM are 1) the nonlinearity of $\Phi(x_i;\theta)$ taking the role of $\tilde{w}^T \tilde{x}_i$ and 2) multi-class nature of a deep learning model.